cl-victor1/o3-Molmo-Powered-Web-Agent/README.md

 1. Load the extension in Chrome Developer Mode
 2. Enter your OpenAI API key in the popup
 3. Configure your preferred Molmo API type (Local or Official)
-4. If using Official API, enter your Molmo API key

 ## Molmo API Dual Implementation